okdistribute/consent-swarm/README.md

 sw.join('ubuntu-14.04') // can be any id/name/hash

 sw.on('connection', function (connection) {
-  connection.on('request', function (data) {
   // here the client can send some data that might help the user
   // make a decision if they want to continue the connection
-    // or only replicate parts of the data if (data === 'my-secret-decision-process') {
+  // or only replicate parts of the data connection.request({message: 'im-cool'})

+  connection.on('request', function (data) {
+    if (data.message === 'im-cool') {
       connection.accept({message: 'ok sure'})
     } else {
       connection.reject({message: 'nope'})